 There will be two days allotted to those that wish to interview while rotating here.
 Students will be made aware of these dates during orientation.
 If you have any questions, please email Sonya Martyna-Seaman at firstname.lastname@example.org.

 Emergency Medicine/Critical Care, Toxicology and EM Subinternship are the only electives that accept out-of-state students at this time.

-You will be working at both UAMC - University Campus and UAMC - South Campus and will need to commute to both locations.
+You will be working at both Banner - University Campus and Banner - South Campus and will need to commute to both locations.
 Public transportation is available but may be challenging for a night shift.